 - 4 squares (1 ounce each) semisweet chocolate

 - 1 cup heavy whipping cream

 - 8 squares (1 ounce each) semisweet chocolate

 - 3/4 cup heavy whipping cream

 - Pour into two greased and waxed paper-lined 9-in. round baking pans.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 10 minutes; remove from pans to wire racks to cool completely.

 - In a heavy saucepan, melt chocolate with cream over low heat.
 Remove from the heat; stir in vanilla.
 Transfer to a small mixing bowl; chill until slightly thickened, stirring occasionally.
 Beat on medium speed until light and fluffy.
 Chill until mixture achieves spreading consistency.

-- For ganache, in a heavy saucepan, melt chocolate and butter.
+- For glaze, in a heavy saucepan, melt chocolate and butter.
 Gradually add cream; heat until just warmed.
 Chill until slightly thickened.

 - Place one cake layer on a serving plate; spread with filling.
 Top with remaining cake layer.
-Slowly pour ganache over top of cake.
+Slowly pour glaze over top of cake.
 Refrigerate until serving.
 Yield: 12-14 servings.

 Originally published as Chocolate Ganache Cake in Taste of Home February/March 2007, p19